 In order to discourage this kind of behaviour, a record can be kept of what each investee does with the business or businesses one has developed.
 Perhaps those investees who have sold their businesses to stock-market corporations could be barred from raising funds in this new market in the future, since they are not contributing to developing companies that operate according to a different model that combines ownership and full responsibility, in contrast to the present dominant model, which divorces ownership from responsibility.
-Another option which I would favour is to make every investee sign a legal agreement stating that one will not sell one’s company to a stock market company, and that, furthermore, one will make any person to whom one sells one’s business sign the same document.
+Another option that I would favour is to make every investee sign a legal agreement stating that one will not sell one’s company to a stock market company, and that, furthermore, one will make any person to whom one sells one’s business sign the same document.

 This new investment model is based on the important principle of “No ownership without responsibility,” for it is precisely the violation of this principle by the stock market model of corporate ownership that has caused so much harm around the world.
 The owners will retain full ownership of the company, meaning they will also assume full responsibility for everything that is done by the company, including the obligation to pay back its debts.
 It is not at all surprising that the very strange nature of corporate ownership, where ownership is divorced from responsibility, has produced numerous instances of irresponsible and harmful behaviour around the world.